xonixx/xonixx.github.io/mdbooker.md

 The deployment of final html/js/css to the public domain is out of scope of this article.

 ## Technical details

+As I've mentioned, the tool is implemented in AWK. ([Why?](awk.md)).

+This part can be of interest to those who would like to sharpen their AWK-fu a bit.

+Before explaining some bits of [my implementation](https://github.com/xonixx/mdbooker/blob/main/mdbooker.awk) let's come up with requirements.

+1. `SUMMARY.md` should be generated with a structure (nesting) determined by `## titles` in README.md.
+2. README.md is split into separate .md-files named by titles.
+3. Relative links are "fixed".
+Since README.md resides in a repository it can reference any project file by its relative path.
+This requires special handling.
+4. "Empty" sections should be filled by the list of links to their child sub-sections.
+This is needed when `## section` is immediately followed by `### sub-section` ([example](https://makesure.dev/Directives.html)).

+Now let's take a look how these requirements are implemented in code.

 ## Alternatives